heremaps/xyz-documentation/docs/cli/basic-features.md

 here xyz delete YOUR_SPACE_ID
 ```

 Delete a space you have access to.
-By default you will be shown information about the space for context, and a confirmation prompt.
+By default, you will be shown information about the space for context, and a confirmation prompt.

 ##### Options

 `--force` skip the confirmation prompt

-`--token <token>` a external token to delete another user's space
+`--token <token>` an external token to delete another user's space

 `-h, --help` display help for command